notcodingtoday/blog/src/page/about.md

 ```
 Name  : Nocoto.
 Call me Noco.
 Job   : Software Engineer (SRE) at one of FAANG companies.
+Location    : Not US.
+Never planning to work or live there.
 Work years  : Around 3 years as of 2020.
 Music taste : Better than yours.
+Gaming taste   : Wide.
+Very wide.
 Political view : I equally make make fun of everyone :)
 ```